xtreamsrl/ngx-validation-errors/README.md

 }
 ```

-now you can use validationContext and formFieldContainer it your template
+now you can use validationContext and formFieldContainer in your template

 ```
 <form [formGroup]="heroForm" validationContext="USER.REGISTRATION">